Table of Contents

 To set up additional pricing table columns, just repeat the same step as many times as needed.

-Note – you might find it easier to set up the style of your pricing table before you duplicate the columns.
-Alternatively, you can also use the copy/paste styles feature to copy styling between different pricing table columns.
+You might prefer to set up the style of your pricing table before you duplicate the columns.
+Alternatively, you can use the copy/paste styles feature to copy styling between different pricing table columns.

 3. Set Up the Design and Content of Your Pricing Table